Adam Pavlesic: Central Coast Mariners

 Pavlesic joined the defending two-time A-League champions, the Central Coast Mariners, ahead of the 2024–25 season.
 Pavlesic made his debut for the club on 7 August 2024, in a 2024 Australia Cup round of 32 tie against Heidelberg United.

 He made his continental debut in the AFC Champions League Elite with a 3–1 loss to Shandong Taishan, and followed that with a red card against Buriram United at home in Gosford when his side were already two goals down.

+Having fallen out of favour at the Mariners, Pavlesic agreed to a mutual release of his contract in January 2026, after 1 and a half seasons at the club, to re-join his youth club, semi-professional Sydney United 58 FC.

 Personal life

 Pavlesic's brother, Anthony is a goalkeeper for Bayern Munich, having also been with the Central Coast Mariners in their academy.
 Pavlesic is of Croatian descent.